Certora/meridian2024-workshop/README.md

 `src/certora/spec.rs` will show you the `sanity` rule we just ran.
 This rule simply calls `Token::balance()` and checks that the control reaches the `satisfy` statement that follows.
 You can read more about `satisfy` [here](https://docs.certora.com/en/latest/docs/cvl/statements.html#satisfy).

-If you are not able to run certoraRun, see the Troubleshooting section at the end of this document.
+If you are not able to run certoraSorobanProver, see the Troubleshooting section at the end of this document.

 [Link to job of Exercise 0](https://prover.certora.com/output/6045441/82c9d2f5383645628550f8a1499fb047?anonymousKey=acee90f0eb02781d8a73e82165087b3166de39a1)